-The Coordinator Elect will serve one year with the intention of serving as Student Learning Outcomes Assessment Coordinator (SLOAC) and PIE Committee Chair the following two years, the last year of which will be spent mentoring the new Coordinator Elect.
-No person may serve more than two (2) consecutive terms (four years) as SLOAC/PIE Committee Chair unless authorized by the Academic Senate.
+The Coordinator Elect will serve one year with the intention of serving as Student Learning Outcomes Assessment Coordinator (SLOAC) and Assessment Committee Chair the following two years, the last year of which will be spent mentoring the new Coordinator Elect.
+No person may serve more than two (2) consecutive terms (four years) as SLOAC/Assessment Committee Chair unless authorized by the Academic Senate.